Myajewell/Amazing_Readme-generator/Develop/sample/readme.md

-# Readme Generator
+# Amazing Readme Generator

   ## description:
-  generates and organized readme with prompts.
+  This generates an organized readme for your projects using node.js

   # Table of Contents
   -[description](#description)